theironcook/Backbone.ModelBinder/README.md

 ## Simple Example of the ModelBinder

 ````
-// Snippet from the template file
+// Snippet from the html template file
 <input type="text" name="address"/>